WSU-4110/DAIRemote/INSTALLATION.md

    emulator -avd <yourAVD>
    ```
    - Replace `<yourAVD>` with the name of the AVD you wish to run.

-### Option 3 (Using Smartphone):
-1. On your smartphone, go to **Settings<About Phone<Software Information**
-   - Tap on "Build Number" 7 times in a row to enable **Developer Mode**.
-2. Exit back to the Settings Page and go to **Developer Options**
-   - Connect your phone to your PC using a USB cable and click on **USB Debugging** to enable it.
-3. **Open Android Studio**
-   - Now run the app ensuring the virtual device paired is with yours.
-   - The Android applicationa should appear on your smartphone, ready to be used.

 ## Debugging
 If you encounter an error after running `gradlew assembleDebug` related to having an older version of Java, follow these steps: